 Popular Skills for Manufacturing Director

-Manufacturing Directors seem to require a number of specific skills.
+Manufacturing Directors report using a wide range of professional skills.
 Most notably, skills in Lean Manufacturing, Manufacturing Process Engineering, Operations Management, and Project Management are correlated to pay that is above average.
 Those listing Engineering Design as a skill should be prepared for drastically lower pay.
 People Management and Production Management also typically command lower compensation.
-It is often found that people who know Lean Manufacturing are also skilled in Operations Management.
+Most people familiar with Lean Manufacturing also know Operations Management.

 Pay by Experience Level for Manufacturing Director